Harry Kernoff: Career

 He developed an interest in modernism and the avant-garde movement in the 1920s, but returned to realism for his works documenting social life in both rural and urban Irish settings.
-He frequented the Palace Bar on Fleet Street, and would trawl Dublin pubs looking for more portrait subjects.
+He frequented the Palace Bar on Fleet Street and would trawl Dublin pubs looking for more portrait subjects.
 Kernoff exhibited at two world fairs, Glasgow in 1938, and New York in 1939.
 From the 1940s onwards, Kernoff favoured small canvases, painting miniature oils in the hundreds.
 He published his first book of woodcuts in 1942, followed up with A storyteller's childhood in 1946.
-He was among the Irish artists featured at the contemporary Irish art exhibition at Aberystwyth, Wales in 1953.
+He was among the Irish artists featured at the contemporary Irish art exhibition at Aberystwyth, Wales, in 1953.
 Kernoff travelled to Nova Scotia in 1957, spending a year painting there.
-He exhibited watercolours in Lugano, Italy, and Toronto, Canada in 1964 and 1965.
+He exhibited watercolours in Lugano, Italy, and Toronto, Canada, in 1964 and 1965.
 Four of his portraits of W. B. Yeats were exhibited as part of the National Gallery of Ireland Yeats centenary exhibition in 1965.
 He sat on the arts advisory committee of the Municipal Gallery of Modern Art for a number of years.
-He was elected a life member of United Arts Club, Dublin in 1974.
+He was elected a life member of the United Arts Club, Dublin, in 1974.

 Death and legacy

 Kernoff died on 25 December 1974 in Meath Hospital, Dublin.
-The National Library of Ireland hold his papers which were deposited by his sister, Lena Kernoff, in 1975.
+The National Library of Ireland hold his papers, which were deposited by his sister, Lena Kernoff, in 1975.